eic/drich-dev/README.md

 - run `benchmark.rb` (a symlink to the main benchmark runner script) with no arguments to see the usage guide

+## `drich-dev` Continuous Integration (CI)

+`drich-dev` includes a CI workflow, for rapid testing of changes to the ePIC dRICH
+- The CI workflow is triggered on every commit to a branch with an associated pull request
+- The workflow includes:
+  - Build tests: all modules are built in order of dependence
+  - Pipeline: simulation, reconstruction, benchmarks, plus some other local executables from `drich-dev`
+  - Geometry generation: generate `TGeo` files and tables of constants
+  - See [workflow file](.github/workflows/ci.yml) for more details
+- Edit [`scripts/configure_CI.sh`](scripts/configure_CI.sh) to select which branch each module should be on
+  - this is useful if you have made changes to more than one repository
+  - this _complements_ the CI workflows on each module, allowing dRICH developers to test the full simulation-reconstruction-benchmarks pipeline on any custom combination of `git` branches

 ---